MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - Consider sharding to partition relational databases based on different application and data contexts, helping to navigate platform constraints, maximize scalability and availability, and fault isolation.
   - This recommendation is particularly prevalent when the application design considers three or more Azure regions since relational technology constraints can significantly hinder globally distributed data platforms.
-  - Sharding is not appropriate for all application scenarios, so a contextualized evaluation is required.
+  - Sharding isn't appropriate for all application scenarios, so a contextualized evaluation is required.

 - Prioritize the use of Azure SQL Database where relational requirements exist due to its maturity on the Azure platform and wide array of reliability capabilities.